mohammednumaan/rochambeau/README.md

 <ul>
   <li>This game is not supported on mobile, it wasn't meant to make it responsive across platforms.
 The main objective of this project was to implement DOM Manipulation Properties and Methods and <b>NOT</b> to make it responsive!</li>
+  <li>Currently, there is no feature where the player can select any other option in the final win-lose-play-again screen.</li>
   <li>All the assets in this project was found through Google Images.
 The fonts used in this project is called "Summer Pixel Wide 22 by <b>Suolahti Type</b> from https://www.fontspace.com/</li>
 </ul>